Jarrod Parker: Retirement

+Coaching career

+On February 5, 2024, the Philadelphia Phillies hired Parker to serve as the pitching coach for their rookie–level affiliate, the Florida Complex League Phillies.

 Pitching style

 Parker threw five pitches.
 His main pitch was a four-seam fastball thrown 92–95 mph that he threw for about half of his pitches.
 He also had a two-seam fastball at 90–94.
 His main off-speed pitch was a changeup in the low 80s, and he also had a slider and occasional curveball.
 The two-seamer and changeup were used primarily on left-handed hitters, as their movement tailed away toward the outside corner.
 Likewise, Parker did not use his two-seamer to right-handers at all, and he only employed his slider against right-handers.
 Parker used his changeup heavily in 2-strike counts.

 Parker described his pitching approach as such:

 I'm aggressive.
 I like to attack the zone, down ...
 Early on, I want to establish the fastball down and be as aggressive as I can, but in certain counts I'll want to raise the hitter's eye level, then come back with a curveball.
 Less damage can be done when the ball is down.
 For me, ground balls are better than fly balls.
 That's something I really push for, because down in the zone with some movement is going to be a little harder to hit.
 But changing eye levels by going up in the zone is important.
 It's tough for a hitter to lock in when you're moving the ball up and down.